RobertCraigie/prisma-client-py/docs/index.md

 ## Support

 Have any questions or need help using Prisma?
-Feel free to:
+Join the [community discord](https://discord.gg/HpFaJbepBH)!

+If you don't want to join the discord you can also:

 - Create a new [discussion](https://github.com/RobertCraigie/prisma-client-py/discussions/new)
 - Ping me on the [Prisma Slack](https://slack.prisma.io/) `@Robert Craigie`
-- Ping me on the [Python discord](https://discord.com/invite/python) `@Robert#5570`

 ## How does Prisma work?